Massive slip washes out west Auckland driveway, isolating home

 A meeting is planned next month with FMG to discuss various options.

-Auckland Council has issued a notice saying the couple cannot enter the property because of the flooding event.
+Auckland Council has issued a notice saying the couple cannot enter the property because of the flooding event, he said.

 Five properties were "red-carded" as a result of the floods, Rafferty said.